josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 It might be a little confusing that we're jumping in and out of several `.svelte` files now, each with different roles.
 So just to be sure to clarify before moving on:

-* Any `.svelte` file inside of `src/routes` becomes its own page
+* Any `.svelte` file inside of `src/routes` becomes its own page.

-  * The exception is `__layout.svelte` files, which "wrap" any pages in their directory or subdirectories
+  * The exception is `__layout.svelte` files, which "wrap" any pages in their directory or subdirectories.

-* Any _piece_ of a page or element that you might pull in and use on its own is a component, and we'll place those inside of `src/lib/components`; they don't get routes
+* Any _piece_ of a page or element that you might pull in and use on its own is a component, and we'll place those inside of `src/lib/components`; they don't get routes of their own.

 ## Global styling

-There are a few ways you can add global CSS files in Svelte.
-You _could_ open up `app.html` and add the link inside the `<head>` element there.
-You could _also_ use the `<svelte:head>` tag inside a component to do the same thing, or even use `@import` inside a component's `<style>` tag.

-All of those would work, but I find the _best_ method is to simply `import` the CSS inside a Svelte component's `<script>` tag.
-It's easy, for one thing, but more importantly, this _also_ puts the styles through SvelteKit's preprocessor, which we'll want when we add Sass.
+There are a few ways you can add global CSS files in SvelteKit, but I find the _best_ method is to simply `import` the CSS inside a Svelte component's `<script>` tag.
+It's easy, for one thing, but more importantly, this _also_ puts the styles through SvelteKit's preprocessor, which we'll want when we add Sass in just a moment.

 Create a new folder inside of `src/lib` for your styles (the name is not important in this case; it's just for organizational purposes), and add a `style.css` file inside it.
 You can add whatever CSS you like, if you need a suggestion, here's a little bit of boilerplate that should get things looking slightly nicer: